 Moreover, GenAI is being seamlessly integrated into retail platforms, offering personalized landing pages, product descriptions, and illustrations.
 Apparel retailers, for instance, can help customers visualize how clothing items might look on them using GenAI to modify their photos.

 Customer engagement is also witnessing a transformation.
 Advanced virtual assistants, powered by GenAI, provide a more enriched experience for shoppers, understanding context from past interactions.
-Such technologies are revolutionizing search experiences on retail websites, offering multimodal search options, including text, voice, and even images.
+Such technologies are revolutionizing search experiences on e-commerce websites, offering multimodal search options, including text, voice, and even images.

 GenAI is not for the distant tomorrow; it's about immediate, actionable insights that can drive retail success today.
 Retailers that embrace this technology now will gain a competitive edge, ensuring they remain at the forefront of customer engagement and drive significant business value.